timothymhuang/githelper/README.md

 # GitHub Desktop Helper

 This is just a small program I wrote to help my teammates with Git.
 **:warning: Warning: Everything is hardcoded into the program.
-Certain tasks may happen seemingly randomly, such as fetching, sleeping computer, etc.** That being said, feel free to take the source code and modify it to your liking.
+Certain tasks may happen seemingly randomly, such as fetching, sleeping computer, etc.** That being said, feel free to take the source code and modify it to your liking (it is under the MIT license).
 Just remember to remove the auto update portion.

 ## Features
 - Git